The 19 Best Online German Courses in 2023 (Tried and True)

-These podcast-based lessons are part of the Coffee Break Language podcasts, an award-winning resource which helps you learn a handful of languages.
+These podcast-based lessons are part of the Coffee Break Language podcasts, an award-winning resource that helps you learn a handful of languages.
 Lucky for us, German is among those!

 The host, Mark, presents in a relaxed manner and makes all the episodes enjoyable to listen to—despite the fact that he’s covering potentially tricky grammar concepts.

-There are three seasons which are mostly focused on listening and speaking.
-While they’re free there is the option to pay for a course at the end of each season, which includes transcripts and lesson notes.
+There are three seasons that are mostly focused on listening and speaking.
+While they’re free, there’s the option to pay for a course at the end of each season, which includes transcripts and lesson notes.

 Summary: While the interface is rather outdated, the lessons are free, thorough and user-friendly.

 Another of the free online options, Deutsch-Lernen.com offers lessons for both beginners and advanced learners.
 The site’s resources are extremely thorough and easy to use.